- What are some of the most commonly used acronyms?

 No. We are a professional property valuation consulting firm that specializes in property tax valuations and appeals.
 If required by law and with your authorization we will engage Counsel on your behalf to represent you on any appeal matters needing legal Counsel.
 We do NOT provide any legal advice.

 - What are my appeal options or rights?

 Most property owners do not realize that they have the right to appeal their property assessment every year regardless if their assessment has changed.
 So you have the option to appeal yearly but it really depends on if you are over assessed or not.
 If you are like most property owners you probably have no idea if you are over assessed or not.
 The worst thing to do is assume the assessor is knows best.
-Based on our professional experience there is a very good chance you are over assessed so you owe it to yourself to find out.
-Please call our office at 847-719-8450 and ask an agent to explain our review option.
-We recommend your property to be reviewed yearly and appealed when necessary.
+Based on our extensive experience there is a very good chance you are over assessed so you owe it to yourself to find out.
+Please contact us online at www.ProTaxAppeal.com to request a FREE property tax review.
+We recommend your property be reviewed yearly and appealed when necessary.

 You also have the right to file a State PTAB appeal if you are not satisfied with the decision from the Assessor/County BOR appeal.
 ProTaxAppeal will exhaust all appeal options for you if necessary.

 - Does ProTaxAppeal gives discounts for multiple properties?